Online MBA Program

 The educational emphasis of the M.B.A. program is on organizational decision making.
 The program is appropriate for those pursuing or seeking a career at the executive level in either public or private organizations.

-In addition to submitting test scores and undergraduate transcripts, applicants must also write an essay as part of the application process.
+In addition to submitting test scores and all college and university transcripts, applicants must also write an essay explaining why they wish to pursue an MBA, and provide a copy of a current professional résumé.

 Students admitted to the M.B.A. program must complete the following undergraduate courses or their equivalents, if these courses have not previously been completed.